Note

 Review estimated costs in the Azure portal

 You can view the estimated cost per month while adding a service in the Azure portal.
-For example, when you choose the size of your Windows VM, you see the estimated monthly cost for the compute hours:
+For example, when you choose the size of your Windows VM, you can see the estimated monthly cost for the compute hours:

 The mentioned prices are for example purposes only.
 They are not intended to imply actual costs.